iamjpsonkar/JaySoft-DBMocker/docs/CLEANUP.md

 # Repository Cleanup Guide

-This guide explains how to use the `cleanup.py` script to maintain a clean development environment for JaySoft:DBMocker.
+This guide explains how to use the `cleanup.py` script to maintain a clean development environment for JaySoft-DBMocker.

 ## Overview